PowerDNS/pdns/pdns/dnsdistdist/docs/advanced/tuning.rst

 Note that before 1.6.0 the TCP worker threads were created at runtime, adding a new thread when the existing ones seemed to struggle with the load, until the maximum number of threads had been reached.
 Starting with 1.6.0 the configured number of worker threads are immediately created at startup.

 The maximum number of threads in the TCP / DNS over TLS pool is controlled by the :func:`setMaxTCPClientThreads` directive, and defaults to 10.
-This number can be increased to handle a large number of simultaneous TCP / DNS over TLS connections.
+This number can be increased to handle a large number of simultaneous TCP / DNS over TLS connections, but the default value should already be enough for most setups.

 If all the TCP threads are busy, new TCP connections are queued while they wait to be picked up.
 The maximum number of queued connections can be configured with :func:`setMaxTCPQueuedConnections` and defaults to 1000 (10000 on Linux since 1.6.0).
 Note that the size of the internal pipe used to distribute queries might need to be increased as well, using :func:`setTCPInternalPipeBufferSize`.
 Any value larger than 0 will cause new connections to be dropped if there are already too many queued.